HarshitKaushik/java-cheat-sheet/README.md

        for (int k = 0; k < 10; k++) {
              System.out.print(j + "" + k);
              if (k == 5) {
-               break outer;//Takes out of loop using j }
+               break outer; //Takes out of loop using j }
         }
     }